p-sharma-7/RGCL-FB-Retrieval-Guided-Contrastive-Learning/Readme.md

 ## Updates
-- [18/02/2025] 🔥🔥🔥Our new work LMM-RGCL has been released, we further extend RGCL for large multimodal models.
-Check out here: [https://arxiv.org/abs/2502.13061](https://arxiv.org/abs/2502.13061).
+- [18/02/2025] 🔥🔥🔥Our new work, LMM-RGCL, has been released.
+We further extend RGCL for large multimodal models.
+Check it out here: [https://arxiv.org/abs/2502.13061](https://arxiv.org/abs/2502.13061).
 We will shortly release checkpoints and code for LMM-RGCL.
 - [29/10/2024] 🔥🔥Initial Release of the code base.
 - [10/08/2024] 🔥Our paper appears at ACL2024 Main.